Welcome To Tignish

 Tignish is also the gateway to the Confederation Trail, a 410-kilometer trail developed on abandoned railway beds, which takes you tip-to-tip across the Island.
 A shared use walking, hiking, running, cycling, and wheelchair accessible trail in the summer it becomes a snowmobile trail in the winter.

-On behalf of the Community Council and the residents of Tignish I invite you to explore our website and to visit our community.
+On behalf of the Town Council and the residents of Tignish I invite you to explore our website and to visit our town.
 Come meet our friendly residents, sample our local cuisine, visit our landmarks, make Tignish your home base for a visit to the western tip of Prince Edward Island.
 We’ll make you feel at home!

 Mayor Allan McInnis